collibra/terraform-provider-data-access/docs/resources/grant.md

 Optional:

 - `access_control` (String) The ID of the access control in Collibra Data Access.
-Cannot be set if `user` is set.
+This can’t be set if the `user` parameter is set.
-- `promise_duration` (Number) Specify this to indicate that this who-item is a promise instead of a direct grant.
-This is specified as the number of seconds that access should be granted when requested.
+- `promise_duration` (Number) The duration, in seconds, for which access should be granted when requested.
+Specify this parameter to indicate that this item in the Who component is a promise instead of a direct grant.
 - `user` (String) The email address of the user.
-This cannot be set if `access_control` is set.
+This can’t be set if the access_control parameter is set.

 <a id="nestedatt--who_abac_rules"></a>